rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | sort by (_stream, _time)
 ```

 Add `desc` after the given log field in order to sort in reverse order of this field.
-For example, the following query sorts log fields in reverse order of `request_duration_seconds` field:
+For example, the following query sorts logs in reverse order of `request_duration_seconds` field:

 ```logsql
 _time:5m | sort by (request_duration_seconds desc)